tytydraco/yessleep/out/Im_Never_Camping_Again.md

 He shook his head yes and told me to go back to bed.

 The rest of the night was calm.
 I laid in bed for an hour or so playing what I just heard over and over again in my head.
-I'm not sure what to chalk it up to but I don't know if that was PTSD.
+I'm not sure what to chalk it up to but I was almost certain that wasn't PTSD.
 The following day it was pretty normal.
 We hiked around some, Fished some more, and gathered wood for the night.
 He didn't say much all day and seemed irritated.
 All in all another good day.
 I dared not ask dad about what I heard him say in his sleep.
 I'm not even sure he would have told me.

 "Alright son I'm out."
 Dad said.

 "Love you pops, see you in the morning."
-I said the last thing I got to say.
+I said not knowing that was the last thing Id ever say to him.

 When I got into my tent I could feel anxiety creeping up my back.
 The events of last night burning into my memory.
 I forced myself to stop thinking about it.
 I began to tell myself to calm down and man up.
-Until I stood up and looked around in the darkness.
+All of a sudden a noise that i can only describe as bones and meat squelching, moved thru our camp and towards the cliff.
+I stood up and looked around in the darkness.
 That's when I noticed it.
 A silhouette of my dad standing completely still on the cliffs edge, whispering, and looking down at the river.
 I gasped in horror and began to sprint towards my dad.
 I got about 10 ft. behind him and froze.
 I could finally hear what he was saying.

 "You can have me but not them, This is the last time you hurt me."
 He said whispering.

 Dad are you o...

-Before I could even finish the though my dad looked back at me and said "Never go camping again son." and he leapt off of the cliff.
+Before I could even finish the thought my dad looked back at me and said "Never agree to go camping again son." and he leapt off of the cliff.

 "NOOOOOOOOOOOOOOOOO" I screamed.
 The shock I felt almost made me pass out.
 I stood there emotionless not understanding what just happened.
 Feeling slowly coming back to me I began to sob.
 I ran to the cliffs edge but there was nothing I could have done.
 Staring into the darkness listening to the roar of the river below, Reality began to set in.
 I need to get help right now.
 I grabbed the keys and hopped into the truck and drove all the way home to get help.
 I drove home in shock.
 I could swear I kept seeing my dad in the back of the truck The entire 4 hour drive was a blur.
 I got home and rushed to my mother and explained to her what happened.

 She collapsed and began to sob.
 We called the authorities and they went out to search.
 Not a single trace was found of my father.
 It was like he disappeared.
 That was two years ago.
 I'm 18 now and its coming up on our annual trip.
 I haven't gone in the last 2 years since I moved after that.
 I'm going up to stay with my mom for the weekend.

-The night I got there was the night before the annual trip was to take place.
-I got in greeted my mother and had dinner.
+The night I got there was the night before the annual trip.
+I got in, greeted my mother and had dinner.
 That night I woke up to a cold chill running up my back.
 I opened my eyes and stared around the dark room.
 It was so quiet in the room it frightened me.
 A whisper broke thru the darkness. "son get up."
 It whispered.
 I sat up on the bed and rubbed my eyes.
 That's when I noticed it.
 A persons face looking at me from the bottom of the window looking into the back yard.
 More specifically my fathers face.
 His skin was paper white and his hair was matted.
 His eyes were black and evil.
 He began to speak in a quiet deep tone.

 "Son are you ready to go camping?"
 He said raising a had and tapping on the window with his long sharp fingernails.

+TAP TAP TAP his fingernails rhythmically tapping the window pane.

+"Ive missed you all this time son, why did you leave me?"
+He cried.

+He began to open his mouth wider than anything I've ever seen.
+His cheeks tearing straight to his ears and his jaw hinging open.
+I jumped out of be and flipped back to look at the window.
 I stared in absolute horror, frozen by what I was looking at.
 I didn't say anything.
 I couldn't say anything.
-I stood up and backed away

-from the window.
-I turn the light on and he is gone.
-I open my door and go into my mothers room.
+I backed away slowly and his eyes followed me.
+I flipped the light on and its gone.
+I run from my room straight into my moms.

 "mom are you awake."
-I asked.
+I asked frightened.

 "yes I'm awake son what's wrong."
 She asked.